Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Application to CohFT's and Gromov-Witten theory

 \begin{cor} We have $F^X_0\in\Q\{\Qf,\bm t\}$ in the following cases (not mutually excluding): \begin{enumerate} \item $X=G/P$ is a (co)minuscule homogeneous variety; \item $X$ is a del Pezzo surface; \item $X$ is a Fano toric variety; \item $X$ is one of the following Fano threefolds: \begin{itemize} \item $\Pb^3$, a quadric $Q_3,V_5,V_{22}$, \item $M^2_k$ with $21\leq k\leq 36$ and $k\neq 23,25,28$, \item $M^3_k$ with $k=10, 12, 15, 17, 18, 20, 24, 25, 27, 28, 30, 31$, \item $\Pb^1\times \Pb^2_k$ where $\Pb^2_k$ is the blow-up of $\Pb^2$ at $k$ points ($1 \leq k\leq 8$); \end{itemize} \item $X$ is a Fano general hyperplane section with index $i(X)>\frac{1}{2}{\dim_\C X}$ of a homogeneous space in the following list: \bea \Pb^n,\quad \text{the $n$-dimensional quadric $Q_n$,}\quad LG(3,6),\quad F_4/P_1\\ Gr(2,2n+1),\quad OG(5,10),\quad OG(2,2n+1),\quad G_2/P_1; \eea \item $X$ is the Cayley Grassmannian parametrizing four dimensional subalgebras of the complex octonions. \end{enumerate} \end{cor} \begin{rem} It is known that there exist homogeneous spaces with non-semisimple small quantum cohomology, \cite{CMP10,CP11}.
 Isotropic Grassmannians $IG(2,2n)$ furnish an example.
 It is also known, however, that their big quantum cohomology is generically semisimple \cite{GMS15,Per,CMMPS19}.
 For these varieties, the results of the current paper do not allow to infer the convergence of the genus zero Gromov--Witten potential, a working assumption in \cite[Th.
 B]{CMMPS19}. \end{rem}

-There is an intriguing conjecture due to B.\,Dubrovin \cite[Conj.
-4.2.2]{Dub98} stating the equivalence of the semisimplicity of the (big) quantum cohomology of a variety $X$ (originally assumed to be Fano) and the existence of full exceptional collections in the derived category of coherent sheaves $\mc D^b(X)$.
+There is an intriguing conjecture due to B.\,Dubrovin \cite[Conj.\,\,4.2.2]{Dub98} stating the equivalence of the semisimplicity of the (big) quantum cohomology of a variety $X$ (originally assumed to be Fano) and the existence of full exceptional collections in the derived category of coherent sheaves $\mc D^b(X)$.
 In its most updated formulation, under the assumption of convergence of the genus zero Gromov-Witten potential $F^X_0$, Dubrovin's conjecture also predicts the monodromy data of the system \eqref{sist2b} (in the terminology of the current paper, the admissible data $\frak M$) in terms of characteristic classes of the objects of these exceptional collections, see \cite{GGI16,CDG18,Cot20}.
 In \cite[\S 4.2, Problem 1]{Dub98} Dubrovin also briefly addressed the problem of convergence of the genus zero Gromov-Witten potential $F^X_0$.
-In this regard, Dubrovin adds: \guillemotleft {\it Hopefully, in the semisimple case the convergence can be proved on the basis of the differential equations of n.3\,}\guillemotright.
+In this regard, Dubrovin adds: \guillemotleft {\it Hopefully, in the semisimple case the convergence can be proved on the basis of the differential equations of n.3\,}\guillemotright\footnote{These include the equations in Part I of our proof of Theorem \ref{thconv}.}.
 Theorems \ref{thgw} fulfills Dubrovin's hope.
+2mm